-A challenging gravel road to Col de Sencours
+Discovering the unpaved road up to Col de Sencours in the Pyrenees

 Pic: Raphaël Ehret